Articles About Le Boat

 European waterway cruises have developed a huge following in the last decade, and what most likely springs to mind are the long, narrow, low-slung riverboats with a captain and crew in charge while you as a passenger sit back and enjoy the sights from your floating hotel and during trips ashore, all unfolding according to the printed itinerary.
 Now, how about you taking charge of the helm, the pace, and where you will stop or not?
 Check out these possibilities with Le Boat’s vast fleet of self-hires that operate in no less than eight European countries.
 It may take a bit of time absorbing all the details, but as they fall neatly into place, you will know whether this form of cruising is for you, or absolutely not.
 If you drive a car, operating a Le Boat vessel is easy after a little training exercise from the shore staff that maintains the fleet.

 In 2018, Le Boat opened a new cruising region using the newest Horizon boats in Eastern Ontario along the Rideau Canal, a UNESCO World Heritage site.
-Inquiries and bookings are up and running now for 2019, its 50th year in business and a fleet of 940 snappy-looking vessels cruising through eight European waterways plus Canada.
+2019 celebrated the 50th year in business and a fleet of 940 snappy-looking vessels cruising through eight European waterways, now plus Canada.

 Ship, Year Delivered & Passengers